DTMind/DTPDO/README.md

 Let's explain functions by exampes.

-We have table with 3 values ...
+In order to do our examples we need a table ...

     CREATE TABLE IF NOT EXISTS `user` (